shargon/design-notes/NDX-DN01 - NEO Developer Experience.md

 > "Make the impossible possible, the possible easy, the easy elegant." - Moshé Feldenkrais

-Broad adoption is critical for  NEO to deliver on the [Smart Economy vision](https://docs.neo.org/en-us/whitepaper.html#neo-design-goals-smart-economy) outlined in the [NEO Whitepaper](https://docs.neo.org/en-us/whitepaper.html).
+Broad adoption is critical for the NEO platform to deliver on the [Smart Economy vision](https://docs.neo.org/en-us/whitepaper.html#neo-design-goals-smart-economy) outlined in the [NEO Whitepaper](https://docs.neo.org/en-us/whitepaper.html).
 As the tech industry has seen play out many times, developers are critical to platform adoption.

-Developers need two - somewhat contradictory - things
+Developers desire two - somewhat contradictory - things: Capability and Simplicity.

-- Make it powerful
-- Make it easy

-Like all humans, developers want things to be easy.
-However, developers are also driven by challenge.
-This challenge may be finanical in nature ("I want to make money on what I create") but it may not.

-Core NEO platform is focused on building the powerful capabilities for developers to deliver Smart Economy solutions.
-The NEO Developer Experience is focused on making the Smart Economy develpment as easy as possible.

-- first principles
+Capability in this context means the raw capabilities of the underlying NEO platform.
+Today, NEO provides capabilities for the decentalized management of programmable digital assets via blockchain and smart contract technology.
+These capabiliites provide a trusted, intermediary-free technology solution for problems that have traditionally required a trusted central authority to solve.
+Futher capabilities for the NEO platform include digital idenity, decentralized file/data storage and a blockchain oracle.
+Generally speaking, the more capabilities provided by the core NEO platform, the more powerful solutions developers can build.

+On the other hand, developers want their jobs to be easy and the tools they use to be simple.
+They want to be able to focus on the solution they are building, not learning the platform they are building their solution on.
+Several of NEO's technology choices are intended to simplify the experience for Smart Economy developers building on the NEO platform.
+For example, by providing libraries and Smart Contract compilers for multiple languages (C#, Java, Python and JavaScript to name a few), the NEO platform enables developers to build Smart Contracts using a language they already know instead of forcing them to learn something new.

+While improving the core NEO platform capability is a critical task, this Design Note and others that follow in the series are focused on the NEO developer experience.
+As such, they will be more focused on the simplicity side of the platform

+Note, Design Notes related to the NEO Developer Experience will be prefixed with "NDX" (i.e. NEO Developer eXperience).

 ## Developing for the Smart Economy

-## Blockchain dApp Architecture
+Blockchain dApp Architecture

 Management of digital assets is a critical enabling feature of the Smart Economy.
 The NEO Whitepaper identifies blockchain technology as the critical infrastructure needed to enable digital assets

 The NEO blockchain is a peer-to-peer network topology running across a decentralized networks of machines,